7 Social Expectations You Must Constantly Fight

 Day in and out, you do the same thing: to provide for your family.

-Any people I have met in my life that do what they love never talk about retirement.
+People I have met who do what they love never talk about retirement.

 They have enough money to retire at any point, but why would they?

-They love what they do, and they are still growing because of it.
+They love what they do and are still growing because of it.

 Don’t squeeze yourself into having to get that 401k.